clearcare/policies/source/sections/09-configuration_management_policy.md

 ## 9.2 Configuration Management Policies

-1. Chef and Salt are used to standardize and automate configuration management.
+1. Chef and userdata are used to standardize and automate configuration management.
 2. No systems are deployed into Cloudticity environments without approval of the Cloudticity CTO.
 3. All changes to production systems, network devices, and firewalls are approved by the Cloudticity CTO before they are implemented to assure they comply with business and security requirements.
 4. All changes to production systems are tested before they are implemented in production.